Ravindra-Shastri/Tic---Tac---Toe-Game/README.md

 This is a Tic-Tac-Toe-Game.

+Tic-tac-toe/noughts and crosses/Xs and Os is a paper-and-pencil game for two players.

 # Getting Started with Create React App

 You will find all the information you will need to work on this project in the `tic-tac-toe-game/src` folder.

 #### Features
+ - This game has 9 square like three-by-three grid

+ - This game is for two players

+ - Players can  take turns marking the spaces in a three-by-three grid with X or O.

+ -  The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ## Build/Run

 #### Requirements